 - Office365: Office365 from OTELCO makes it easy for the firm to onboard new employees with email addresses, and provides access to valuable office tools like Excel.
 Microsoft Teams also makes it easy for telecommuters to interact and collaborate with the rest of the office.

 Working with Real Clients

-Managed Services can work for business across many industries.
+Managed Services can work for businesses across many industries.
 These were just three hypothetical examples of partnerships OTELCO could provide.
 Next week, we will explore how OTELCO uses Managed Services to help a real law firm in central Maine.
-In the meantime, please explore the world of Managed Services further, with OTELCO’s technology guide.